A New Hybrid Technique for Modeling Dense Star Clusters: Numerical Comparison

 \subsection{Energy Conservation}

 To check the consistency of the \texttt{RAPID} approach, we examine the energy budget and conservation of each of the runs.
 We quantify the various forms of energy, including the kinetic and potential energy of all particles, the binding energy of multiples, and the total energy carried out of the cluster by ejected particles.
-The energies are plotted in Figure \ref{fig:energy}.
-In addition, we also consider the virial ratio ($2KE/PE$) and the total energy over time for each system, as a diagnostic of the effectiveness of the method.
+The energies are plotted in Figure 11.
+In addition, we also consider the virial ratio ($2K/W$) and the total energy over time for each system, as a diagnostic of the effectiveness of the method. {The top two plots show the energy budget and virial ratio for a single representative model, while the bottom row shows the total energy for all 10 \texttt{RAPID} models.}

-The total energy conservation of \texttt{RAPID} can vary significantly over a single run, and usually lies within 1\% of the initial energy for the duration of the run.
-There are two significant sources of error which contribute to this energy flux.
-The first is the ability of Kira to integrate higher-order multiples and very close encounters accurately.
+The total energy conservation of \texttt{RAPID} can vary over a single run, and usually lies within 2-3\% of the initial energy for the duration of the run.
+There are two main sources of error which contribute to this energy flux. {The first is the difficulty of integrating higher-order multiples and very close encounters accurately, particularly those that occur in close triple systems.
 This issue is not limited to the Kira integrator, and is one of the well-known issues common to all collisional dynamics simulations (the so called ``terrible triples'').
-Furthermore, as the \texttt{CMC} potential is only applied to the center-of-mass of any multiple systems, any tidal effects upon the multiples from the background cluster potential are not incorporated correctly.
-These integration errors manifest as discontinuous jumps in the overall energy conservation, which can be seen in the bottom panels of Fig.\ \ref{fig:energy}.
+Although Kira does implement Keplerian regularization for isolated two-body systems and higher-order multiples, we still find that occasionally long-lived triples can induce substantial jumps in energy conservation.} Furthermore, as the \texttt{CMC} potential is only applied to the center-of-mass of any multiple systems, any tidal effects upon the multiples from the background cluster potential are not incorporated correctly.
+These integration errors manifest as discontinuous jumps in the overall energy conservation, which can be seen in the bottom panels of Fig.\ 10.